 - a.
-No vehicle may be operated on the movement and safety areas unless it has proper registration in the State of Michigan or is a qualified off-road vehicle that is not normally operated on public streets but has received the approval of W.K.
-Kellogg Airport Administration. - b.
-All vehicles operated on the airside must have vehicle liability insurance, as required by the W.K.
-Kellogg Airport Administration, and the City of Battle Creek. - W.K.
-Kellogg Airport Administration must approve tenant vehicles operated on the movement areas and non-movement areas.
-These vehicles may display a W.K.
-Kellogg Airport Authorized Vehicle permit (to be hung on the rear view mirror) or an airport- approved company logo that is at least twelve (12) inches in height on the driver and passenger sides of the vehicle. - d.
-Carts or pieces of equipment being towed or carried after darkness must have amber/yellow side reflectors and red rear reflectors or rear lights. - e.
-No vehicle may be permitted on the movement and safety areas unless-
+No vehicle may be operated on the movement and safety areas unless it has proper registration in the State of Michigan or is a qualified off-road vehicle that is not normally operated on public streets but has received the approval of Battle Creek Executive Airport Administration. - All vehicles operated on the airside must have vehicle liability insurance, as required by the Battle Creek Executive Airport Administration, and the City of Battle Creek. - c.
+Battle Creek Executive Airport Administration must approve tenant vehicles operated on the movement areas and non-movement areas.
+These vehicles may display a Battle Creek Executive Airport Authorized Vehicle permit (to be hung on the rear view mirror) or an airport- approved company logo that is at least twelve (12) inches in height on the driver and passenger sides of the vehicle. - d.
+Carts or pieces of equipment being towed or carried after darkness must have amber/yellow side reflectors and red rear reflectors or rear lights.